Gabriel-Kahen/EasyVGA/README.md

 ## Usage

 To use the code, simply run `run.py`.
+I recommend [Open Street Maps] (https://www.openstreetmap.org/export) for finding coordinates, but you can use whatever you prefer.